-Lou Rawls (December 1, 1933 - January 6, 2006) was a versatile singer with a smooth and highly recognizable baritone and a range that spanned four octaves.
-He was first trained in gospel and began singing in his church's choir at age 7 before eventually branching out to jazz, R&B, soul, blues and pop.
+Lou Rawls (December 1, 1933 - January 6, 2006) was a high acclaimed and versatile singer with a smooth and highly recognizable baritone and a range that spanned four octaves.

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.

 - Love Is A Hurtin' Thing 1966

 - Your Good Thing (Is About To End) 1969

 (This song was previously a hit for Mable John (1966).)